 You may be wondering what constitutes a wrongful death.
 There are several situations that could be considered wrongful death.
-They include medical malpractice, motor vehicle accidents, toxic torts, manufacturing defects, and criminal activity.
+They include motor vehicle accidents, toxic torts, manufacturing defects, and criminal activity.

 In Tennessee specifically, a wrongful death case is treated as a personal injury case where the injured party can’t bring their own claim to court.
 The responsibility of filing this type of lawsuit falls to the next of kin.

 In many states, the person who can file a wrongful death lawsuit is a surviving family member or a personal representative of the living relative.
 The living relatives can be referred to as “real parties of interest.”
 Most states allow spouses, children, and the parents of unmarried children to act as representatives of the deceased to sue the liable party.

 Tennessee law states that the responsibility falls to a surviving spouse.
 If there isn’t a surviving spouse, the claim falls to these individuals in this order:

 •The surviving children of the deceased person or next of kin

 •The personal representative of the deceased person’s estate

 •The surviving parents or parent, if the deceased person was dependent on a parent at the time of death